DOI-USGS/EGRET/README.md

 ![USGS](http://usgs-r.github.io/images/usgs.png)

 ### Sunset date

-Funding for `EGRET` currently expires summer 2018, after which bug fixes & new features will be minimal.
+Funding for `EGRET` currently expires summer 2018.
+Expectations are that maintenance and customer service will continue to be supported past that date.

 ### Research software impact: